Social Media Trend Analysis: How to Evaluate and Act on Trends

 Missing the optimal timing window

 Timing is everything with trends.
 Too early, and no one recognizes what you're referencing.
 Too late, and you look out of touch.
+A few rules that hold up in practice:

-• Breaking news trends - Participate within hours or skip entirely.
+• Breaking news trends — participate within hours or skip entirely.

-• Platform features - Jump in during the first weeks for algorithmic favor.
+• Platform features — jump in during the first weeks for algorithmic favor.

-• Industry movements - Contribute throughout the lifecycle with fresh angles.
+• Industry movements — contribute throughout the lifecycle with fresh angles.

 Examples of brands that nail trend participation